 Welcome back for another series review 🙂

-I’ve binge-watched a lot of series‘ since lockdown started, and I’d love to share my thoughts on my latest favourite show.
-For those who (like me) haven’t yet tried this series, this is a non-spoiler review.
-I’m also currently watching series 3, so please, no spoilers in the comments!
+I’ve binge-watched a lot of shows since lockdown started, and I’d love to share my thoughts on my latest favourite show.
+For those who (like me) haven’t yet finished this series, this is all about my first time watching ‘The O.C.’.

 ‘The O.C’ was a huge show when it first came out, and I love anything set in high school– particularly if it’s set in the early 2000s.
 So I’m surprised I’d never even heard of this one before I started it, as it’s definitely right up my street- and I know it’s super popular.